Frequently Asked Questions

 Is it true the current sugar program operates as a “no net cost” program?

 No. The sugar program costs both consumers and taxpayers by driving up food prices from the high cost of sugar.
 In the last four calendar years, the U.S. price for refined sugar ran anywhere from 64 to 92 percent higher than the average world price.
-Taxpayer costs rose to nearly $300 million in fiscal year 2013 because of the U.S. sugar program, and over the next several years, the Congressional Budget Office projects additional taxpayer costs of $239 million.
+Taxpayer costs rose to nearly $300 million in fiscal year 2013 because of the U.S. sugar program, and the Congressional Budget Office projects additional taxpayer costs of $629 million between FY 2014 and FY 2024.

 What is the impact of the current U.S. sugar policy on American jobs?